- What is NOSI?

 Dr. D’Alessandro’s research is in the field of digital libraries; he established the Virtual Hospital digital health sciences library as the 250th Web site on the Internet in 1993.
 In 1996 the U.S. Navy Bureau of Medicine and Surgery commissioned the Virtual Naval Hospital digital health sciences library from his research laboratory to deliver authoritative health information to naval health care providers and their patients in isolated operational settings.
 It was used from 1997 – 2005 by U.S. Navy primary care providers around the world – at sea, under the sea, and in the field.
 He is currently digital-librarian-in-chief of several digital libraries.

 To prevent spam on the NOSI Web site, comments have been turned off.
-If you wish to discuss any story posted on NOSI, join us on our Facebook page.
+If you wish to discuss any story posted on NOSI, join us on our Facebook page or on Twitter.

 In some ways, NOSI may be considered to be a spirtual heir to the Naval Chronicle: The Contemporary Record of the Royal Navy at War 1793 – 1819.